-Policy C-WR-2c: Permit applications for new development that result in a net increase in groundwater use in a Class 3 and 4 Groundwater Availability Areas, or within a watershed that is designated as critical habitat for Steelhead or Coho Salmon shall be denied unless the applicant can demonstrate through a hydrogeologic report that the proposed use will not cause an adverse effect on groundwater resources of the groundwater basin, subbasin, or fractured rock aquifer, and associated stream levels.
+Policy C-WR-2d: Permit applications for new development that result in a net increase in groundwater use in a Class 3 and 4 Groundwater Availability Areas, or within a watershed that is designated as critical habitat for Steelhead or Coho Salmon shall be denied unless the applicant can demonstrate through a hydrogeologic report that the proposed use will not cause an adverse effect on groundwater resources of the groundwater basin, subbasin, or fractured rock aquifer, and associated stream levels.
 The hydrogeologic reports shall consider the following when evaluating impacts to groundwater resources: lowering of groundwater levels, reduction in groundwater storage, seawater intrusion, degradation of water quality, land subsidence, and depletion of interconnected surface water.
 The hydrogeologic report shall discuss if the development is consistent with an adopted groundwater sustainability plan or groundwater management plan, as applicable to the project site.
-(CCC REVISED - GP2020 REVISED TO FOR CONSISTENCY WITH SGMA CRITERIA)
+The expense of such study in relation to groundwater demand of the project shall be considered in defining the scope of the study (GP2020 REVISED TO FOR CONSISTENCY WITH SGMA CRITERIA)

-Policy C-WR-2d: Require new or expanded public water suppliers to monitor and report groundwater levels, yields, and other information on groundwater conditions.
-(PC REVISED-GP2020 REVISED)
+Policy C-WR-2e: Encourage public water suppliers to monitor and report groundwater levels, yields, and other information on groundwater conditions.
+(GP2020 REVISED)